Choose the perfect holiday letting

 The graph shows average prices of holiday lettings in Wales for the next twelve months.
 Prices reach their peak during one week in December.
 The average price per night in a holiday letting in Wales this week (24/12 - 31/12) is £411.
 The cheapest week to book a holiday rental is in November (12/11 - 19/11).

 This graph shows the holiday letting availability rate for the next twelve months.
 So far, the week with the least available rentals in Wales is in February (19/02 - 26/02).
 It will be easy to find a holiday home that suits you in one week in October (15/10 - 22/10), when 89 of the rentals are still available.

 Wales holiday cottages: your base for an exciting adventure!

-Part of the United Kingdom, Wales is renowned for its rugged beauty and fascinating history.
-Here you’ll find sweeping valleys, mountains, national parks, and many kilometres of coastline that combine to create a unique destination.
+Wales has it all: fresh air, glistening lakes, a magical heritage, and modern towns and cities.
+Rent a holiday cottage here and you’ll find sweeping valleys, mountains, national parks, and many kilometres of coastline that combine to create a unique destination.